stormsoundmusic/orchestral-guide/guide/brass.md

 *[CORE](https://cinesamples.com/product/cinebrass-core) $400 / [PRO](https://cinesamples.com/product/cinebrass-pro) $400*

 **STRENGTHS:**
 It’s intuitive and playable.
-There are also a lot of mic positions available for you to experiment with.
-PRO packs a punch with options such as 12 Horns and Monster Low Brass.
 Despite its age, this library is still one of the best sounding (in terms of tone) brass libraries straight out of the box.
+The PRO library packs a punch with options such as 12 Horns and Monster Low Brass.

 **WEAKNESSES:**
 Some have commented on the lesser quality of legato transitions on certain patches.